ChristosSev/Indoors-Traversability-Estimation-with-Less-Labels-for-Mobile-Robots/README.md

 # Indoors-Traversability-Estimation-with-Less-Labels for Mobile Robots

+1. Open a terminal window
+2. Clone the repo

 ## Install the requirements on your machine

 `pip install -r requirements.txt`

 ## Fine-tuning on your dataset